avixityyt/sitemanager/README.md

 ### Why Is This Plugin Neccessary?

 Efficiently manage and organize your website's essential site information with our Site Manager plugin.
-Easily create, edit, delete site information, and use them in your themes.
+Easily create, edit, delete, search site information data, and use them in your themes and/or other plugins.

 ## Documentation